When is the next camp?

 What happens at camp?

 A lot of great things.
 We do some really fun and wild and challenging physical things like traversing boulder fields, learning to climb, trekking over mountain passes and into beautiful valleys to some remote alpine lakes that we can swim in (and make mud masks from!)
 We also have really vulnerable conversations about really hard things like negative self talk, body image, mental health, comparison, and all the stuff we're struggling with.
 And we have uplifting conversations too about dreams and goals and change and possibility.
 We do yoga outdoors at sunrise every morning.
 And we meditate under the stars at night.
 We dance.
 We eat plant-based food.
 We cook together.
 We laugh and cry and succeed and fail together.
 We hug.
 We push our limits.
 Basically, we do things we thought we couldn't do and we talk about stuff that's been hard to talk about in a safe and non-judgemental place and we share stories and experiences and choose to rise together.
 Every camp is a little different because the girls who come each year make it what it is.

 Are there women's camps?

 Yes (ish).
 We are working on a curriculum for women right now.
 The women's camps will NOT be free.
 They will be paid by the participants and 100% of the proceeds will support our free girls camps.
 Pretty cool, right?
 You rise and then you help teenage girls rise, too.
-More details to come in Spring 2020.
+More details to come in 2021.